A migraine is usually a moderate or severe headache felt as a throbbing pain on 1 side of your head.

-Around half of all people who experience migraines also have a close relative with the condition.
+Around half of all people who have migraines also have a close relative with the condition.
 This suggests that genes may play a role.

-Some people find migraine attacks are associated with certain triggers, which can include:
+Some people find migraine attacks are associated with certain triggers, such as:

 - certain foods or drinks

 There is no cure for migraines.
-But some treatments are available to help reduce the symptoms.
+But some treatments can help to reduce the symptoms.

 - painkillers – including over-the-counter medicines like paracetamol and ibuprofen